GENI-NSF/geni-tools/README-omni.txt

  * examples:
   * omni.py createsliver myslice resources.ospec
   * omni.py createsliver -a http://localhost:12348 -n myslice resources.rspec
+  * Use a saved (delegated?) slice credential: omni.py --slicecredfile myslice-credfile.xml createsliver -a http://localhost:12348 -n myslice resources.rspec

  The GENI AM API CreateSliver call

- * argument: the spec file should have been created by a call to listresources (e.g. omni.py -o listresources) Then, edit the file, eg for an omnispec set "allocate": true, for each resource that you want to allocate.
+ * argument: the RSpec file should have been created by a call to listresources (e.g. omni.py -o listresources) Then, edit the file, eg for an omnispec set "allocate": true, for each resource that you want to allocate.